bangle-io/bangle-editor/CONTRIBUTING.md

-I have poured my :heart: to this project and nothing gives me more joy to see someone contribute to it with the shared goal of making BangleJS better.
+I have poured my :heart: to this project and nothing gives me more joy to see someone contribute to it with the shared goal of making Bangle.dev better.

 ## Code